 Re-Read Saturday News

 Week 2 of our re-read of The Checklist Manifesto by Atul Gawande (use the link and buy a copy so you can read along).
 Chapter 1 builds the case that the world we live in and the work that we do is very complex.
 Complexity creates the possibility for errors.
 Checklists are a tool to help avoid errors in complicated and complex environments.

 SPaMCAST 507 features our essay exploring consensus decision making.
 One of the primary decision-making techniques used in teams is consensus decision making.
 The power of consensus decision making is that it yields decisions that are the output of a process in which a team or group finds a solution that everyone can either actively support or live with.
-The process of getting to a decision or solution that the whole team can at least live will make sure that every that everyone on the team has a seat at the table and that team builds both majority and minority views into the deliberation process.
+The process of getting to a decision or solution that the whole team can at least live will make sure that everyone on the team has a seat at the table and that team builds both majority and minority views into the deliberation process.
 Sounds simple, right?